 23. Article 6 § 1 provides that the Congress of Romanians Living Abroad will be convened annually under the aegis of the Romanian parliament in Romania or abroad.
-It would not seem appropriate to provide for the possibility of convening it elsewhere than in Romania.
+It would not seem appropriate to provide for the possibility of convening it elsewhere than in Romania, unless this is done in consultation with the relevant State.